COVID-19: What you can do

 Follow our advice below to help keep yourself safe when travelling on public transport.

-From 4pm Friday 18 June until 12.01am Thursday 24 June, face masks are mandatory on public transport and point to point services across Sydney and Blue Mountains.
+Face masks are mandatory on public transport and point to point services, which includes taxis, rideshare and hire car services, across NSW.
 Fines will apply.

 You should continue to take personal responsibility regarding your travel plans and follow all NSW Health advice.
 This includes not travelling if unwell, practising good hygiene as well as wearing your own mask.